koalalorenzo/blog/content/posts/202003-immutable-infrastructure-vault.md

 For this step I have decided to use [Terraform](https://terraform.io).
 I could have manually implemented it or written a bunch of bash scripts with AWS CLI, but I want to keep this example cloud-agnostic.
-This steps requires a little knowledge related to terraform, please read the [official documentation](https://learn.hashicorp.com/terraform) if you are not familiar with it.
+This step requires a little knowledge related to terraform, please read the [official documentation](https://learn.hashicorp.com/terraform) if you are not familiar with it.

-Terraform will require the AMI ID we created before. we can provide it via variables (env var too): this could allow me to "chain" Packer with Terraform[^not-enough-time] or simply to specify the Image (AMI) to use on the fly.
+Terraform will require the AMI ID we created before.
+I can provide it via variables (env var too): this could allow me to "chain" Packer with Terraform[^not-enough-time] or simply to specify the Image (AMI) to use on the fly.